pbklink/motif-core/etc/motif-core.api.md

     export function tryCreateLitIvemIdsFromJson(element: JsonElement): Result<LitIvemId[]>;
 }

-// Warning: (ae-forgotten-export) The symbol "RankedLitIvemIdListImplementation" needs to be exported by the entry point public-api.d.ts
+// Warning: (ae-forgotten-export) The symbol "ScoredRankedLitIvemIdList" needs to be exported by the entry point public-api.d.ts
+// Warning: (ae-missing-release-tag) "JsonScoredRankedLitIvemIdList" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-// Warning: (ae-missing-release-tag) "JsonRankedLitIvemIdListImplementation" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "JsonScoredRankedLitIvemIdList" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export class JsonRankedLitIvemIdListImplementation extends RankedLitIvemIdListImplementation {
+export class JsonScoredRankedLitIvemIdList extends ScoredRankedLitIvemIdList {
-    constructor(_initialDefinition: JsonRankedLitIvemIdListDefinition);
+    constructor(definition: JsonRankedLitIvemIdListDefinition);
     // (undocumented)
+    readonly category: string;
+    // (undocumented)
     createDefinition(): JsonRankedLitIvemIdListDefinition;
     // (undocumented)
-    protected getLitIvemIds(): readonly LitIvemId[];
+    readonly description: string;
     // (undocumented)
-    protected notifySourceListModified(): void;
+    readonly name: string;
     // (undocumented)
     set(litIvemIds: LitIvemId[]): void;
+    // Warning: (ae-forgotten-export) The symbol "IndexRankScoredLitIvemIdSourceList" needs to be exported by the entry point public-api.d.ts
+    //
+    // (undocumented)
+    protected _sourceList: IndexRankScoredLitIvemIdSourceList;
     // Warning: (ae-forgotten-export) The symbol "RankScoredLitIvemIdSourceList" needs to be exported by the entry point public-api.d.ts
     //
     // (undocumented)